Salmon-e/gdphysics/README.md

 If something goes wrong and you wish to revert to before, run `gdphysics example_config.json restore` and the backup will be restored.

+If you use this in a project I'd appreciate credit :)
 # Parameters

 Top level parameters